To listen to an audio version of this article, click the play button below:

 It’s easy to imagine voices, drifting on the winds; the tiny shrill songs of birds, easily mistaken for a child’s laughter in playtime.

 Every visit to Cape Palliser, I would always end up staying to watch the sunset.
-With it’s contrasting burnt orange, and space-blue, even without clouds, the sunsets here were always spectacular, and blissfully quiet.
+With it’s contrasting burnt orange, and space-blue, even without clouds, the sunsets here were always incredible, and blissfully quiet.

 With so few visitors, it was easy to imagine, I was the last remaining person on earth, every stress-inducing complication, now non-existent.
 I’m always energised by nature and whilst I was living in Wellington, Cape Palliser was my go-to escape from life.